 - Computer software received with restrictions on export to or on access by non-US Persons

-International Field Work – Research projects where any part of the research will take place outside the U.S. (e.g., field work outside the U.S.) may not qualify under the Fundamental Research Exclusion and may be subject to export controls.
-For help in determining potential export control issues see your local export control contact.
+Research projects where any part of the research will take place outside the U.S. (e.g., field work outside the U.S.) may not qualify under the Fundamental Research Exclusion and may be subject to export controls.
+For assistance, contact your location Export Control Officer.

-International Consulting – Providing professional consulting services overseas may require an export license, and providing professional consulting services embargoed or sanctioned countries (e.g., Iran, Syria, Cuba, Sudan and North Korea) is, in most cases, strictly prohibited.
+Providing professional consulting services overseas may require an export license, and providing professional consulting services to sanctioned countries (e.g., Cuba, Iran, N. Korea, Syria and the Crimean region of Ukraine) is, in most cases, strictly prohibited.

 Tools for international travel

 - UC travel insurance